Breakfast daily, 4 three-course dinners including a farewell dinner in Philadelphia

-This morning we visit MOUNT VERNON, the restored home of George Washington.
-Tour the house and gardens, and visit the gravesite.
-Then, visit YORKTOWN HISTORICAL BATTLEFIELD PARK, where the British surrendered to Washington’s troops in 1781, bringing an end to the American Revolution.
-Your evening is free.
+Today, visit YORKTOWN HISTORICAL BATTLEFIELD PARK, where the British surrendered to Washington’s troops in 1781, bringing an end to the American Revolution.
+Continue to Williamsburg for a 2-night stay.

 First stop is Richmond, Virginia’s capital and once the capital of the Confederacy.
 Visit ST. JOHN’S CHURCH, where Patrick Henry proclaimed, “Give me liberty or give me death!”
-Journey to Charlottesville to tour MONTICELLO, Thomas Jefferson’s estate with its beautiful gardens and imposing mansion designed by Jefferson himself.
-Spend the evening in Charlottesville, nestled in the foothills of the Blue Ridge Mountains.
+Next, MONTICELLO, Thomas Jefferson’s estate with its beautiful gardens and imposing mansion designed by Jefferson himself.
+Spend the evening in Staunton, nestled in the foothills of the Blue Ridge Mountains.

 Today, journey to beautiful SHENANDOAH NATIONAL PARK, home to cascading waterfalls, spectacular vistas, and a haven to wildlife.
 Enjoy photo stops and panoramic vistas from Skyline Drive.
-Meet a LOCAL GUIDE who will engage you with the region’s history and lore.
-There’s time this afternoon to explore on your own.
-Why not join in a ranger-led program, stroll one of the many hiking trails, or just sit back and enjoy the scenery?
-Tonight, there’s a chance to enjoy tasty s’mores around a fire.
+During your free time today, why not join in a ranger-led program, stroll one of the many hiking trails, or just sit back and enjoy the scenery?

 This morning, enjoy an exclusive PRESENTATION by one of America’s heroes of the 19th century—Ulysses S. Grant.
 Then, travel through Lancaster County past Amish farmlands to VALLEY FORGE NATIONAL HISTORIC PARK.
 Take a tour of the national historic park, the camp where Washington and his troops endured the harsh winter of 1777–1778.
 See Washington’s headquarters, the Grand Parade, and the Washington Memorial Chapel.
 Continue to Philadelphia, where your Tour Director hosts a special farewell dinner on the historic Moshulu ship.
 Launched in 1904, she has had a long and exciting career on the seas and is now considered one of Philadelphia’s best restaurants.